MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/valuestrategy.md

 Gets the value from the data1 value of the event.
 This is used by some events such as channel aftertouch which don't give a data2 value.

+## `TwosComplimentDeltaStrategy`

+A relative strategy used by some encoders.

 ## `ButtonData2Strategy`